Trump says U.S. military intervention in Venezuela 'an option,' Russia objects

 “I’ve turned it down because we’re very far along in the process,” he said in a CBS “Face the Nation” interview.
 “So, I think the process is playing out.”

-The Trump administration last week issued crippling sanctions on Venezuelan state-owned oil firm PDVSA [PDVSA.UL], a key source of revenue.
+The Trump administration last week issued crippling sanctions on Venezuelan state-owned oil firm PDVSA, a key source of revenue for the country suffering medicine shortages and malnutrition.

+Russia, a major creditor to Venezuela in recent years, quickly urged restraint.

+“The international community’s goal should be to help (Venezuela), without destructive meddling from beyond its borders,” Alexander Shchetinin, head of the Latin America department at Russia’s Foreign Ministry, told Interfax.

+Guaido allies plan to take a large quantity of food and medicine donated by the United States, multilateral organizations and non-profit groups across the Colombian border into the Venezuelan state of Tachira this week, according to a person directly involved in the effort.

+The group has not yet determined which border point they will cross, said the person, who asked not to be identified because he is not authorized to speak publicly about the issue.

+Maduro on state television promised peace for the country without specifically responding to Trump.
 Tens of thousands of people thronged the streets of various Venezuelan cities on Saturday to protest Maduro’s government.

-France and Austria said on Sunday they would recognize Guaido if Maduro did not respond to the European Union’s call for a free and fair presidential election by Sunday night.

-Russia, a major creditor to Venezuela in recent years and an ideological ally to Maduro, quickly urged restraint.

-“The international community’s goal should be to help (Venezuela), without destructive meddling from beyond its borders,” Alexander Shchetinin, head of the Latin America department at Russia’s Foreign Ministry, told Interfax.

-Maduro in comments on state television promised peace for the country without specifically responding to Trump.

 “In Venezuela, there will be peace, and we will guarantee this peace with the civil military union,” he said in the company of khaki and black-clad soldiers who were earlier shown carrying guns and jumping from helicopters into the sea.